British Values at Ingleby Mill

 We have an assembly themes calendar which is values driven and highlights opportunities to refer to world faiths and beliefs.

 We have an equal opportunities policy which reinforces a non-discriminatory approach ie ‘We do not discriminate against anyone be they staff, pupil or parent, on the grounds of ethnicity, religion, attainment, age, disability, gender or background’.

 Our strong anti-bullying culture enforces an expectation that everyone has the right to be treated with dignity and respect, regardless of any differences in faith, ethnicity, gender, disability or orientation.

-- Hold weekly collective worship themes based on current affairs, relevant values and social themes to deepen children’s understanding of their place in the local, national and global community.
+- To enhance weekly collective worship themes to include current affairs, relevant values and social themes to deepen children’s understanding of their place in the local, national and global community.